 - Availability The Availability can be Idle, Connected, Busy, or Unavailable.
 Blade servers will have an availability of either shared or exclusive when a connection to that blade is in place. - 2.
-Click View by Port or View by Group to switch between views. - In addition to the Port Number, Port Name, Status, Type, and Availability, a Group column is also displayed on the View by Group tab.
-This column contains the port groups that are available. - 3.
-Click the Port Name of the target server you want to access.
+Click View by Port or View by Group to switch between views. - Click the Port Name of the target server you want to access.
 The Port Action Menu appears.
 See Port Action Menu (on page 42) for details on available menu options. - 4.
 Choose the desired menu command from the Port Action Menu.